Financial Information and Reports

 - Community Engagement & Impact

 The Municipality’s grant budget will be set in accordance with the establishment of the Financial Plan.
-The Committee of the Whole will meet in October of each year to discuss each grant application and will subsequently make recommendations to Council regarding which grants should be approved and the amount to be approved, prior to adoption of the annual budget.
+The Committee of the Whole will meet in October of each year to discuss each grant application and will subsequently make recommendations to Council regarding which grants should be approved and the amount to be approved, prior to the adoption of the annual budget.
 Grants-in-Aid are always subject to funding availability.
 All applicants will be notified of the meeting at which their applications will be considered and of the disposition of their requests.

 Council may allocate Grant-in-Aid funding in the budget for extraordinary requests received during the calendar year (e.g. one-time grant applications).

-No Grants-in-Aid will be disbursed until after adoption of the Financial Plan (after May 15 yearly).
+No Grants-in-Aid will be disbursed until after the adoption of the Financial Plan (after May 15 yearly).
 All approvals will be considered on a year-to-year basis and continuing support should not be anticipated.

 Council reserves the right to place conditions on the awarding of any grant including the provision that it may not disburse the grant funds until appropriate evidence (e.g. submission of receipts) is received that the funds have been expended for the intended purpose.
 Representatives of organizations may also be requested to attend a Council meeting to provide a narrative summary of how the funds were expended.